farizrahman4u/loopgpt/README.md

 - [Google Custom Search Engine ID](https://cse.google.com/cse/create/new) (also for Google Search)
     - Set environment variable `CUSTOM_SEARCH_ENGINE_ID` to the CSE ID

-In case these are absent, LoopGPT will fall back to using [DuckDuckGo Search](https://pypi.org/project/duckduckgo-search/)
+In case these are absent, L♾️pGPT will fall back to using [DuckDuckGo Search](https://pypi.org/project/duckduckgo-search/)

 ## 💌 Contribute